LoganChoate/3D-Star-Map/ROADMAP.md

   - Converted legacy data scripts into ES modules and updated imports to ensure stars and constellations load reliably in the standalone build.
   - Refined distance/size filtering defaults, clamped star scale metadata, and improved selection highlights so the full dataset renders immediately with clearer picking cues.
   - Set initial camera home position to (0, 20, 100) so the starfield is visible on launch, and restricted spectral filters to spectral-class toggles to prevent empty results.
+  - Garbage Sphere toggle now hides or reveals the placeholder shell and keeps the distance slider in sync with the active dataset.\r\n  - Star selection recenters and orbits the camera again without feedback loops, keeping tour and route interactions stable.
   - **Enhanced Narration:** The tour now automatically narrates details for named stars, including karaoke-style text highlighting, and pauses after narration before continuing.

 - **Travel/Route Planning Mode:**